Mario Draghi saved the euro. But can he now rescue Italy?

 His Plan B was a dramatic change of course.

 Mattarella has now tapped Mario Draghi, Europe’s onetime top central banker, to try to rescue Italy from political chaos.
-The thinking is that if Italy’s fragmented parties couldn’t cooperate to re-form a government, perhaps a high-profile figure — dropped suddenly into the political scene — might win enough backing.
-But there is no guarantee that Draghi, widely credited with saving the euro, can do the same for Italy.
+The thinking is that if Italy’s fragmented parties could not cooperate to reform a government, perhaps a high-profile figure — dropped suddenly into the political scene — might win enough backing.
+But there is no guarantee Draghi, widely credited with saving the euro, can do the same for Italy.

 Why did Italy turn to Draghi?

 In the most basic explanation, it was Mattarella’s choice.
-Italy’s president tends to play a background, ceremonial role in normal times, but he has tremendous powers during periods of political crisis — and he has the option to hand-pick a premier that he believes has the best chance to form a majority.
+Italy’s president tends to play a background, ceremonial role in normal times, but he has tremendous powers during periods of political crisis — and he has the option to handpick a premier he believes has the best chance to form a majority.

 So he called on Draghi, who in recent years had become almost a mythical figure in Italian politics.
 For politicians dissatisfied with the status quo, Draghi was the name they floated as a best-case alternative.

 Mattarella could have called for new elections, rather than giving Draghi the chance to form a government.
-But he made it clear, in speaking to the nation Tuesday night, that he badly wanted to avoid a protracted campaign season and a lame-duck government, particularly given the urgency of the pandemic.
+But he made it clear, in speaking to the nation Tuesday night, he badly wanted to avoid a protracted campaign season and a lame-duck government, particularly given the urgency of the pandemic.
 Italy will soon receive a windfall of recovery money from Europe, and Mattarella felt like Draghi — an economist with years of training as a crisis-fighter — could manage that spending more competently than others.

 Who is Mario Draghi?

 Draghi, 73, is best-known for leading the European Central Bank during its most tumultuous period.
 His eight-year term (2011-19) coincided with a double-dip recession, the near-insolvency of several large nations (including Italy), and the perma-threat of Greece’s debt crisis.
-For a while, it looked like some combination of the multiple emergencies might pull the eurozone apart.
+For a while, it looked like some combination of the multiple emergencies might pull the euro zone apart.

 Draghi helped ease the crisis, in part with his much-cited pledge — in 2012 — that he would do “whatever it takes” to shore up the euro.
 He also championed a massive bond-buying program, and tested the limits of how dramatically a central bank could act.

 But his legacy is complicated, and in Italy, he is still sometimes associated with his calls for bruising austerity measures.
-European growth lagged behind that of the United States, and though the hardest-hit countries made it through the crisis, they were left to deal with towering debts, high youth unemployment, and simmering discontent towards Brussels.
+European growth lagged behind that of the United States, and though the hardest-hit countries made it through the crisis, they were left to deal with towering debts, high youth unemployment and simmering discontent toward Brussels.

 Can Draghi form a government?